robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Starting from Robot Framework 2.8 this causes an explicit error.
 Otherwise the order of the named arguments does not matter.

-.. note:: Prior to Robot Framework 2.8 it was not possible name arguments
+.. note:: Prior to Robot Framework 2.8 it was not possible to name arguments
           that did not have a default value.

 Escaping named arguments syntax